Neomoorea/obsidian-daynest/README.md

 ## Why another calendar plugin?

+Daynest offers a simple calendar experience that can be used out of the box.
+No extensive set up, no metadata, no documentation the size of an encyclopaedia.

-Obsidian already has several capable calendar and agenda plugins.
-Daynest exists because I wanted something narrower: a calendar that reads and writes nothing but the Daily Notes I already keep, in plain Markdown, with no properties, IDs, or plugin-only files anywhere in my vault.
+Daynest exists because I wanted something narrow: a simple, intuitive calendar experience that reads and writes nothing but the Daily Notes I already keep, in plain Markdown, with no properties, IDs, or plugin-only files anywhere in my vault.
 No sync service to trust, no separate database to get out of sync with my notes, and no dozen configuration screens to get through before it does anything useful.

-If your Daily Notes already have an `## Events` or `## Tasks` section (or you're happy to add one), Daynest just shows it as a calendar.
-That's the whole idea — simple on purpose, not because features are missing by accident.

 ## Features